Sinnv2710/Amirror/test/README.md

-# Test Suite for Android Mirror
+# Test Suite for Amirror

 This directory contains automated tests to validate all functionality before release.